I don’t know how it all happened, but today’s fuckery is exceptionally eye opening.

 If you want to choose the second option, all you have to do is avoid being sedentary, cut out sugar, cut out processed foods, cut out animal products, drink plenty of water, and focus your diet around unprocessed whole plant foods; vegetables, fruits, legumes, whole grains, nuts and seeds.

 Molly is an amazing resource.
 As a doctor, I’m telling you that she knows more about nutrition and healthy eating than most doctors.
-I had a chance to take a sneak peek at her new 5 week program, and it’s the perfect owner’s manual for your body.
-Thank you Molly for this platform, and for all of the work you do.
+I had a chance to take a sneak peek at her Plant Based Reset program, and it’s the perfect owner’s manual for your body.
+Thank you Molly for this platform and for all of the work you do.

 In closing, my thoughts here are not meant to paint the medical system as evil or belittle the work that doctors do.
 Nor do I take the suffering of patients lightly who look to their doctors, nurse practitioners and physician assistants for help.